 Ingredients You Need

-Here’s a look at the ingredients you need to make this healthy gummy bears recipe so you know what you need to have on hand from the store.
+Here’s a look at the ingredients you need to make this homemade fruit snacks recipe so you know what you need to have on hand from the store.

 Ingredients for fruit snacks.

 • Carrots: I used no-salt-added canned carrots here to save the step of cooking, but any plain, unseasoned carrots will work once steamed or boiled.
-(You could also use Carrot Puree.)
+(You could also use Carrot Puree or another plain cooked vegetables option like cauliflower or beets.)

-• Water or apple juice: Either one of these work to help the fruit mixture blend.
+• Water or apple juice: Either one of these work to help the homemade fruit snacks fruit mixture blend.
 If you use apple juice, the gummies will be slightly sweeter.

 • Honey or maple syrup: I like to add a little sweetener to ensure the fruit snacks taste sweet.
 You can use either of these, though always avoid honey for kids under age 1.